remotestorage/django-remotestorage/README.md

-Unless some other means to authenticate django user (like [django.contrib.auth.views.login](https://docs.djangoproject.com/en/dev/topics/auth/#django.contrib.auth.views.login) or django.contrib.admin) are enabled, it might also be necessary to enable "account_authonly" interface to pass OAuth2 authorization.
+Unless some other means to authenticate django user (like [django.contrib.auth.views.login](https://docs.djangoproject.com/en/dev/topics/auth/#django.contrib.auth.views.login) or django.contrib.admin) are enabled, it might also be necessary to enable "account_auth" interface to pass OAuth2 authorization.

-If "account" and "demo" apps are omitted from urlconf entirely (if not needed), there won't be any links to them in OAuth2 access confirmation interface.
+If "account" (or it's parts) and "demo" apps are omitted from urlconf entirely (if not needed), there won't be any links to them in OAuth2 access confirmation interface.
 Their interface pages and functionality won't be accessible.

 "api" and "oauth2" sub-apps are not linked to any other components either, so